Giftbit/currencyapi/docs/home.md

 Lightrail offers a [Drop-in Gift Card solution](https://www.lightrail.com/docs/#drop-in-gift-cards/drop-in-gift-cards) and also provides the functionality to create custom account credit and gift card integrations.
 Lightrail enables you to create promotions on top of your account credit or gift card programs allowing you to build long lasting relationships with your customers.

+**Notice:** Our docs have recently been updated!
+If you're looking for the previous full reference docs, you'll find them [here](https://www.lightrail.com/docs/reference).

 Contact us anytime at [hello@lightrail.com](mailto:hello@lightrail.com) — we are here to help you solidify your use-case and implementation.

 We recommend beginning with our quickstarts below as they support many integrations and utilize our [client libraries](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/client-libraries.md#client-libraries).
 For more complex integrations, see our full [reference documentation](https://www.lightrail.com/docs/reference).